Zikney Tzfat: Description

+In the period of their first album (simply titled Zikney Tzfat) their music was very noisy and influenced by American grunge bands like Killdozer and Butthole Surfers, and their lyrics were often vulgar and childish if not derogatory.

+Their early songs often tackled controversial topics such as homosexuality, prostitution, drugs and Israeli politics albeit with vulgar and degrading lyrics.

-In the period of their first album (simply titled Zikney Tzfat) their music was very noisy and influenced by American grunge bands like Killdozer and Butthole Surfers.
-Around 1994 the band members changed and the band released another album (Zikney Tzfat 2), which was softer and more melodic; as a result, it was more successful commercially (it sold gold) but musically was less appreciated by critics and fans.
-In 1995 they released two more albums (Ten Li Shlager and Ten Li Shlager 2) which were more "Low Fi" in their nature and were musically more reminiscent of the first album.
+Around 1994, the band, wanting to take a more radio friendly approach softened their explicit lyrics and noisy structures on their follow up also titled Zikney Tzfat (often called Zikney Tzfat 2 or The Blue Album);as a result, it was more successful commercially (It went gold) but critically it received mixed reviews.
+A notable song on the album title "Shishi Shabbat" (Friday-Sabbath) became a hit single in spite of the fact it only has 4 lines in its lyrics. ("Do not come on Friday during the Sabbath, it is the day of the chosen" and "No we’re not animals, we are merely human") In 1995 they released two more albums (Ten Li Shlager and Ten Li Shlager 2) which were more "Low Fi" in their nature and were musically more reminiscent of the first album.
 The band split in 1996.

 In March 2014 after a film that was made about Zikney Tzfat's early years (HaAlbomim, channel 8) brought them all together again, the four band members discovered that the spark and unique musical chemistry between them still exists.
 They spontaneously and surreptitiously went to the studio and recorded "Lo Hayu Dvarim Meolam", a mad hypnotic psychedelic new rock album with a rough uninhibited sound and approach - despite a twenty-year gap, it is a direct and logical follow-on from their original album.